plewis/plewis.github.io/phylogenetics/xanadu.md

 It is important to know how to escape from a man page!
 The way to get out is to type the letter `q`.
 You can page down using Ctrl-f, page up through a man page using Ctrl-b, go to the end using Shift-g and return to the very beginning using 1,Shift-g (that is, type a 1, release it, then type Shift-g).
 You can also move line by line in a man page using the down and up arrows, and page by page using the PgUp and PgDn keys.

-####  Xanadu information
+### Xanadu information

 You can find a lot of great information about the Xanadu cluster at the [Computational Biology Core](https://bioinformatics.uconn.edu/) web site.
-In particular, take time to look through the first tutorial named "Understanding the UConn Health Cluster (Xanadu)".
+In particular, the first tutorial named "Understanding the UConn Health Cluster (Xanadu)" may be particularly useful.